Director and Founder

 More than 20 years of geological experience in exploration and field works, geological and geophysical interpretation with specific skills in mining and geological computer applications using, Micromine, SURPAC, TSG and other software, database management, resource modeling and evaluation, consulting services, training and audits, project evaluation and management.
 JORC Competent Person (gold and base metals).
 He has worked at diverse locations from above the Arctic Circle to tropical regions, and is used to the difficulties associated with these conditions as well as remote locations and various cultural environments.

-Vitaly is a member of the Australian Institute of Geoscientists.
+Vitaly was a member of the Australian Institute of Geoscientists.

 Timo Vaalsta has an extensive experience in software development for instrument control systems for data acquisition, as well as data processing.
 Worked as a Professional Officer at the Australian Institute of Nuclear Science and Engineering (AINSE), Lucas Heights, NSW, Australia, refurbished and wrote control software for the 2TAN A and 2TAN B four-circle neutron diffractometers at the High Flux Australian Reactor (HiFAR).
 At the Photon Factory in the KEK High Energy Accelerator Research Organization, Tsukuba, Japan, refurbished the control system for the synchrotron radiation X-Ray Beam Line 14A, housing the horizontal type four-circle diffractometer.
 Wrote software control for new detector employing stacked avalanche photodiodes (APDs) for x-ray diffraction experiments with synchrotron radiation.
 Contributed to the installation of a new one metre diameter F/4 telescope at the UWA Gravity Precinct, in the Shire of Gingin, ( WA, Australia ), used for robotic optical transient searches.